Aobakwe-Bogatsu/DiamondSqrAlgorithm-TerrainGeneration/README.md

 ## 📁 Project Folder

-The Unity project folder is zipped and included as:
+  The Unity project could not be uploaded as a single zipped folder due to size or platform limitations.
+Instead, all essential folders and files from the Unity project have been uploaded individually.
+These include:

-`DiamondSquare TerrainGeneration.zip`
+- `Assets/` (contains the `Scripts/` folder with `DiamondSquare.cs`)

-It contains all essential Unity folders:
+- `Packages/`
-- `Assets` (contains the `Scripts/` folder with `DiamondSquare.cs`)
+- `ProjectSettings/`
-- `Library`
+- `.vsconfig`
-- `ProjectSettings`
+- `.gitignore`

-- `Packages`
+  This structure mirrors a standard Unity project setup and can be opened directly in Unity.
+The .gitignore file is placed at the root of the project to ensure Git correctly ignores unnecessary or generated files (like /Library/, /Temp/, and .csproj files).

 ---

 ## 🛠️ How to Run the Project

-1. **Unzip** the `DiamondSquare TerrainGeneration.zip`.
+1.Ensure all uploaded folders and files (`Assets/`, `Packages/`, `ProjectSettings/`, `.vsconfig`, .`gitignore`) are placed inside a single parent folder (e.g., `DiamondSquare TerrainGeneration/`).
 2. Open Unity Hub.
 3. Click `Add Project` or `Open`.
-4. Navigate to the unzipped folder and select it.
+4. Navigate to the folder containing the uploaded files and select it.
 5. Unity will open the project — wait for it to load the environment and assets.

-6. Press the **play icon** to start the project - the food prefabs will start spawning.
+6. Press the **play icon** in the Unity Editor to run the project - the food prefabs will start spawning.
 7. Press the **spacebar key** to generate new terrains.

 ---